Skip to content

 • Webhook-based triggers for event-driven sync

-• Field-level filtering and mapping
+• Field-level filtering and value mapping

 • Backup/snapshot functionality